-- NR 160.05 Procedure for determination of project priority value.
-(1) Project sponsors shall submit to the department a written request for priority determination on a priority evaluation review form, available from the Grant-in-Aid Section of the department. - (2) No project will be assigned a priority value, nor will it be placed on the project priority list until a priority evaluation review form for the project has been submitted by the project sponsor and evaluated by the department. - (3) Upon completion of the review and determination of priority value, the department will notify the project sponsor of the determination. - (4) If the project sponsor objects to the department's determination of the priority value, he shall notify the department in writing within 30 days.
-This notice shall state specifically the objection, and the notice shall present information supporting the objection and the priority value which the sponsor feels should be assigned to the project based on this information. - (5) Upon receipt of such notice the department shall reevaluate its determination of the project priority value and shall notify the sponsor.
-If the department denies the requested priority value, it shall state the reasons in writing. - (6) If information relevant to the assigned priority value of a project is obtained by the department, the department may reevaluate the assigned priority value of such a project based on the application of the information in accordance with this chapter.
-If the department changes the priority value of a project, it shall so notify the project sponsor in accordance with subsection (3).
-For purposes of subsections (4) and (5) of this section, notification of a change in priority value made pursuant to this subsection shall be deemed to be an initial determination of priority value.
+- NR 160.05 Procedure for determination and updating of project priority value.
+(1) Any project sponsor intending to apply for state or federal grant assistance or both for the first time shall submit to the department a written request for priority determination on a priority evaluation review sheet (PERS).
+A PERS is available from the bureau of water grants of the department. - (2) No project will be assigned a priority value, nor will it be placed on the project priority list until a PERS for the project has been submitted by the project sponsor and evaluated by the department. - (3) Upon completion of the review and determination of priority value, the department will notify the project sponsor in writing of the determination. - (4) Annually, the department shall review, and if necessary under the requirements of this chapter, recalculate priority values to assure accuracy and timeliness of information.
+The department shall notify the project sponsor in writing of the change. - (5) After completion of step 1 (facilities planning) the department shall reevaluate the priority value of the project, making revisions if necessary.
+The department shall notify the project sponsor in writing of the change. - (6) If the project sponsor objects to the department's determination of the priority value, the project sponsor shall notify the department in writing within 30 days.
+This notice shall state specifically the objection, and the notice shall present information supporting the objection and the priority value which the sponsor believes should be assigned to the project based on this information. - (7) Upon receipt of such notice the department shall reevaluate its determination of the project priority value and shall notify the sponsor.
+If the department denies the requested priority value, it shall state the reasons in writing.